keosariel/lyra-lang/README.md

 You may soon use indentation OR sharp braces, and you may use a semicolon whenever you like.

  ## Features
-- **it's fast and compiled**, With C/Julia comparable speed and LLVM's cutting-edge optimizations, our technology eliminates the need for tedious performance tweaking on your end.
+- **it's fast and compiled**, With C/Julia comparable speed and LLVM's cutting-edge optimizations, Lyra eliminates the need for tedious performance tweaking on your end.

 - **it's statically typed** so you don't need to guess the type of the variable if your coworker didn't spend the time to use meaningful names and you can make use of compile-time checks, autocomplete and more